acornprover/acornprover.org/docs/language/imports.md

 ## Importing Parts of a Module

-You can also just import selected names from a module:
+You can also import selected names from a module so that they are usable without the module name:

 ```acorn
 from nat import Nat, divides